Net-ng/kansha/doc/production.rst

 In this section, we concentrate on how to deploy Kansha as a multiprocess application backend behind a web server.

-In the following, <STACKLESS_DIR> is the path to the directory where you have previously installed stackless python.
+In the following, <VENV_DIR> is the path to the python virtual environment you've installed Kansha in.

 Installation
 ------------